On the Impact of Multiple Source Code Representations on Software Engineering Tasks -- An Empirical Study: Approach

 Fig. \ref{fig:model} depicts different phases in our approach, and specifically, the third phase shows our parallel attention pipeline.
 To combine AST, CFG, and PDG paths, we extend the \textit{code2vec} model \cite{alon2019code2vec}, which takes only AST path contexts as input.
 Our model takes multiple types of path contexts as inputs in a parallel pipeline and finally generates a code vector.
 We use multiple \textit{code2vec}'s parallelly instead of a single \textit{code2vec} because AST, CFG, and PDG represent different aspects of a program and need to be learned separately, which would allow us to combine their learned vectors later.
 Consider a code snippet $C$ presented to the model as a bag of path contexts extracted from it.

-where $a_i$, $c_j$, and $p_k$ are AST, CFG, and PDG path contexts respectively.
+Here $a_i$, $c_j$, and $p_k$ are AST, CFG, and PDG path contexts respectively.
 Each of the AST path contexts is processed by the model as follows: The three components of a path context (two context words and a path) are passed through embedding layers to generate token and path embeddings of size $D$.
 These three embeddings are then concatenated and passed through a fully connected (Dense) layer to generate a \textit{context vector} $x$ of size $D$.
 The \textit{tanh} activation function is used for this dense layer.
 The primary purpose of this dense layer is to learn to compress the concatenated vector (size $3D$) to generate a context vector (size $D$).
 This layer learns to perform this compression in a way that gives more importance to a path when it appears with some tokens (context words) and less importance when it appears with others.
 This helps in differentiating the same path that appears in two different contexts.
 As a result of this dense layer, context vectors $x_1$, $x_2$, \ldots, $x_{n_1}$ are generated for the AST path-contexts $a_1$, $a_2$, \ldots, $a_{n_1}$ respectively.
 These context vectors are passed through an attention layer to compute a weighted average, as explained in Section \ref{ssec:attention}.
 This process is done parallelly for path contexts of each type (AST, CFG, and PDG), and three weighted average vectors $\widetilde{a}$, $\widetilde{c}$, and $\widetilde{p}$ are generated.
 Then, average vectors are concatenated to generate the final code vector $v$.
 The code vector $v$ is used to make predictions regarding the code snippet $C$ using another prediction layer.
 The model is trained to minimize the prediction error.
 All the context, weighted average, and code vectors are trained and learned concurrently.
 The prediction layer and the error function are decided based on the task, and we mention the specific details about our experiments in Section \ref{sec:usecase}.
 We have used Tensorflow's Keras API to build our parallel attention pipeline.
-The embedding layer we referred to above is just a simplified version of the dense layer in Keras.
-It can efficiently create dense vectors (called ``embeddings") from integer-encoded inputs without using an activation function or a bias variable.